-This includes leading the maternity component of the Maternity and Child Health Theme for the CLAHRC West Midlands where there is involvement in service change at every level, from evaluating services in existence to developing and evaluating new services and translating evidence into practice.
+This includes leading the maternity theme of the Applied Research Collaboration (ARC) in the West Midlands where there is involvement in service change at every level, from evaluating services in existence to developing and evaluating new services and translating evidence into practice.
 Methodologies employed ensure the most robust possible design and are tailored to the topic concerned and the timelines required.

-She is an NIHR Midwifery Advocate for Career Development and usually has two midwives undertaking their MRes dissertations under her supervision, as well as a PhD student who is developing a patient reported outcome measure for pregnancy and childbirth.
+An NIHR Midwifery Advocate for Career Development, Professor Kenyon usually has two midwives undertaking their MRes dissertations under her supervision, as well as a PhD student who is investigating the use of the Perinatal Mortality Review Tool.